gabehollombe-aws/step-functions-workshop/README.md

 Copy the ID of the new application, shown in the output from the above command.
 We’ll use it in the next step.

 1. Flag an application for review (replace REPLACE_WITH_ID below with the ID of the application you just created in step 1).
-Run:
+Run with replacement:

 ```
 `sls invoke -f FlagApplication \